adhok/Naive-Implementation-of-Convolutional-Neural-Networks-Using-Numpy/README.md

 # Naive-Implementation-of-Convolutional-Neural-Networks-Using-Numpy
-This is an implementation of a simple CNN on MNIST data
+This is an implementation of a simple CNN on Kannada MNIST data found on Kaggle